-- Keep it relevant – don’t trick people into opening your email by claiming it’s about something it isn’t.
-They will never trust you again.
+- Keep it relevant – don’t trick people into opening your email by claiming it’s about something it isn’t

 According to behavioral psychologists, humans are motivated to take action by two things: pleasure and pain.
 The BAB formula uses this universal trigger which not only grabs the reader’s attention, it also compels them to respond.

-- Find a reason to connect – maybe you have a mutual acquaintance, you’re in a similar industry, you can offer something you think might benefit them.
+- Find a reason to connect – maybe you have a mutual acquaintance, you’re in a similar industry or you can offer something you think might benefit them

 - Does your email offer value – has your reader gained anything from reading your email?